rdsea/sys4bigml/tutorials/hisllmintegration/README.md

 FEATURES = {..., "tool_usage": tool_usage}   # register it
 ```
-`python3 tools/mission_analytics.py --feature=tool_usage` now shows which tools the agent actually leans on after a `handle_feedback` cycle you should see `tool.get_detections` and ,`tool.weather` for the investigated sector.
+`python3 tools/mission_analytics.py --feature=detailed_trace_table` now shows which tools the agent actually leans on: after a `handle_feedback` cycle you should see `tool.get_detections` and `tool.weather` for the investigated sector.

 **The propagation checklist**, whichever plane you touch: the pipeline is transparent to names, so a change in a *producer* (span attribute, metric name, label) must be walked forward by hand to every *consumer*; `mission_analytics.py` features, Grafana panels, saved PromQL, alert rules.
 Nothing in between will fail on your behalf.

 ## 7. Next Steps
 You can try to simulate different scenarios to see how the system behaves and
 how the interaction metrics change.
 For example, you can try to:
-- Switch between the mock LLM and different Ollama models and compare the retry rate (`agent_llm_retries_total`) — the integration layer stays the same, only the failure statistics move.
+- Switch between different Ollama models (e.g. `llama3.2` and a larger one) and compare the retry rate (`agent_llm_retries_total`) — the integration layer stays the same, only the failure statistics move.
-- Raise the mock's failure rates in `agent_service/llm.py` to simulate a degrading model, and watch which defenses absorb it.
+- Degrade the prompts in `agent_service/main.py` (drop the format instructions, widen the label vocabulary) to push the model into invalid output, and watch which defenses absorb it.
 - Introduce latency or errors in `detection_service` or `human_service` and observe the impact on the `sar_mission` trace.
 - Make `human_service` reject everything and confirm the agent's budget stops the loop (bounded cost is a design requirement).
 - Change the user input.
 Here are some examples of robustness testing: